 - 4.1.
-'Records' retained in an electronic form must be kept and maintained at a place physically located in South Africa. - 4.2.
-A senior SARS official may authorise a person to keep 'records' in an electronic form at a location outside South Africa if the official is satisfied that- - (a) the electronic system used by the person will be accessible from the person's physical address in South Africa for the duration of the period that the person is obliged to keep and retain 'records'; - (b) the locality where the 'records' are proposed to be kept will not affect access to the electronic records; - (c) there is an international tax agreement for reciprocal assistance in the administration of taxes in place between South Africa and the country in which the person proposes to keep the electronic 'records'; - (d) the form in which the 'records' are maintained satisfies all the requirements of these rules apart from the issue of physical locality of the storage; and - (e) the person will be able to provide an 'acceptable electronic form' of the 'records' to SARS on request within a reasonable period.
+Records retained in an electronic form must be kept and maintained at a place physically located in South Africa. - 4.2.
+Despite rule 4.1, a [A senior SARS official may authorise a]person [to]may keep records in an electronic form at a location outside South Africa if [the official is satisfied that]they, in the attached form provided to SARS at ElectronicRecords@sars.gov.za, declare that- - (a) the electronic system used by the person will be accessible to SARS- - (i) from the person's physical address in South Africa; or - (ii) in the case of a person who is not a resident of the Republic and is liable to register under section 23(1A) of the Value-Added Tax Act, from the natural person responsible for the value-added tax affairs of the person, for the duration of the period that the person is obliged to keep and retain records;

+- (b) the locality where the records are proposed to be kept will not affect access to the electronic records; - (c) there is an international tax agreement for reciprocal assistance in the administration of taxes in place between South Africa and the country in which the person proposes to keep the electronic records; - (d) the form in which the records are maintained satisfies all the requirements of these rules apart from the issue of physical locality of the storage; and - (e) the person will be able to provide an acceptable electronic form of the records to SARS on request within a reasonable period.